learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

 ## Learning Objectives

-* Pracice reading tests and test errors
+* Practice reading tests and test errors
 * Practice writing functions
 * Learn how to use JavaScript's `toUpperCase()` and `toLowerCase()` methods
 * Practice using `return` and `console.log()`